 1 T baking powder

 1 1/2 t salt

 1 stick cold unsalted butter, cut into pieces

 Heat oven at 350 with racks in upper and lower thirds, grease 2 – 3 baking sheets.

-Pulse first seven ingredients in a food processor, add butter, mint, parsley, and pulse until mixture resembles coarse meal with pea-size butter bits.
+Pulse the first seven ingredients in a food processor, add butter, mint, parsley, and pulse until the mixture resembles a coarse meal with pea-size butter bits.
 Add water, egg, and pulse until a coarse dough forms.

 Turn out and half dough to form two flattened disks.